Who Killed Jesus: The Historical Context of Jesus’ Crucifixion

 At the same time, all that we know about Jesus’ teachings and actions suggest that he was more apt to offend and provoke the Jewish religious leaders than the Roman authorities.
 It is unlikely that the Romans would have initiated action against him without prompting from the Jewish authorities.

-So was Jesus crucified for political reasons or religious reasons?
+So was Jesus crucified for political reasons or for religious reasons?

 Let’s take a look at the motivations, tendencies, and actions of these authorities.

 The evidence points to the conclusion that Jesus was executed by the Romans for sedition—rebellion against the government.

 1. First, he was crucified as “king of the Jews.”
 As noted in the last unit, the titulus on the cross announcing this is almost certainly historical.

 2. Second, he was crucified between two “robbers” or “criminals”—Roman terms used of insurrectionists (Mark 15:27; Matt.
 27:38; Luke 23:33; John 19:18).
 Another insurrectionist, Barabbas, was released in his place (Mark 15:7; Matt.
 27:16; Luke 23:19; John 18:40).

 3. Finally, the account of charges brought to Pilate by the Sanhedrin in Luke’s Gospel is related to sedition: “And they began to accuse him, saying, ‘We have found this man subverting our nation.
 He opposes payment of taxes to Caesar and claims to be Christ, a king. . . .
 He stirs up the people all over Judea by his teaching.
 He started in Galilee and has come all the way here’ ” (Luke 23:2, 5).